Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Experiments

 Our experiment platform is a server with AMD Ryzen 9 3900X 12-Core Processor, 64 GB RAM and GeForce RTX 3090.
 We use Python 3.8 with scikit-learn 0.24, POT 0.7 and tensorflow 2.4 on Ubuntu 20.04 for algorithm implementation.
-Code for our model can be found on Github \footnote{\url{https://github.com/RuiqingDing/SPSSOT}}.
+Our codes and models can be found on Github\footnote{https://github.com/RuiqingDing/SPSSOT}.